 What are the precautions when taking modafinil (Provigil)?

-Before taking modafinil, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking modafinil, tell your doctor or pharmacist if you are allergic to it; or to armodafinil; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.